Updated on: 2/13/2019

 A Dangerous Problem

-While it’s difficult to measure Seattle’s collective anger on the road, it’s undeniable that road rage has caused injuries and deaths on our streets.
+While it’s difficult to measure Seattle’s collective anger on the road, it’s undeniable that road rage has caused injuries and deaths in car accidents on our streets.
 This February, a road rage incident in South Seattle ended with one driver shooting at another.
 In 2014, another road rage shooting ended with the death of Yancy Noll.
 The story made national news as the shooter’s defense team argued that their client shot Noll in self-defense after Noll drove threatened him.
 The case resulted in a murder conviction after police found evidence suggesting that the shooter had been seeking out a victim, and used road rage as an excuse.

 Last week, a cyclist sent a video to news stations that shows an aggressive driver jumping a curb to chase him.
 And victims of road rage in Seattle have complained that police are slow to respond to reports, even though the SPD says that road rage is a high-priority crime for emergency responders.